QiaLin/FreshStart-2025/README.md

 Navigate to the frontend folder and install the required JavaScript dependencies using npm:

-cd ../frontend/freshstart  # Navigate to the frontend folder

-npm install  # Install the required npm packages
+    cd ../frontend/freshstart  # Navigate to the frontend folder npm install  # Install the required npm packages

-This will install the necessary React dependencies and any libraries defined in the package.json file.
+This will install the necessary React dependencies and any libraries defined in the package.json file for react frontend.

 Step 2: Start the React Development Server